rajeshsub/ragmate/README.md

 **A Retrieval-Augmented Generation (RAG) system for chatting with your documents.**

 Upload PDFs, Word docs, Markdown, or plain text and ask questions in natural language. ragmate embeds your documents into a vector store, retrieves the most semantically relevant passages at query time, and passes them as context to Gemini to generate grounded answers with source citations.
+It grounds the answers it generates on the documents you provide instead of relying on prior training data.

 [![CI](https://github.com/rajeshsub/ragmate/actions/workflows/ci.yml/badge.svg)](https://github.com/rajeshsub/ragmate/actions/workflows/ci.yml)
 [![Python 3.13](https://img.shields.io/badge/python-3.13-blue.svg)](https://www.python.org/downloads/)